Methods of Natural and Alternative Medicine I Love! (Part 1)

 Although there are a laundry list of natural and holistic methods, this post is about the one's that I've tried and had wonderful, healing, and eye opening results from.

-Acupuncture works by stimulating points on the energy meridians that reside just under the skin, but above the musculature.
+Acupressure works by stimulating points on the energy meridians that reside just under the skin, but above the musculature.
 There are 12 primary meridians associated with the organ systems and one of the 5 elements (fire, earth, metal, water, wood) and 8 extraordinary meridians which run deeper into the DNA.
-An acupuncturist uses a series of these points in a session to stimulate specific points and circulate qi (pronounced 'chee').
-Most practitioners will leave them in and let you relax for 20 minutes, while others will stimulate the point and it's done.
-If you're weary of the needles, stay tuned to Applied Kinesiology and Muscle Testing that will be in Part 2.
+A practiioner uses a series of these points in a session to stimulate specific points and circulate qi (pronounced 'chee').

 Another form of Chinese Medicine, (namely Medical Qigong) is another one of my favorites.
 Qigong is an ancient system of gentle exercises or movements that gathers, circulates, mobilizes, and transforms qi around the body.
 Just like acupuncture, it works to clear energy blockages around the body to generate internal energy and vitality.
 Qigong is the foundation of tai chi and is much more gentle and easier to learn.